securekey/fabric-next/docs/source/arch-deep-dive.rst

 event.
-These are easily extended to blocks, assuming that a ``deliver`` event for a block corresponds to a sequence of individual ``deliver`` events for each blob within a block, according to the above mentioned deterministic ordering of blobs within a blocs.
+These are easily extended to blocks, assuming that a ``deliver`` event for a block corresponds to a sequence of individual ``deliver`` events for each blob within a block, according to the above mentioned deterministic ordering of blobs within a block.

 **Ordering service properties**